 Another inherited item was a garage storage rack.
 To fit the garage-sized car in the garage I’d had to lose the double depth double length top shelf.
 One borrowed portable circular saw later the length had been shortened to match the length of the side.
 Purely by chance the pieces I’d cut off were exactly the height needed to make crosspieces on the second side – these slot in to hooks to keep them in position.
 Now we get to the clever bit.
 I was aiming to build a frame that would be solid but would also be ‘built’ from flat so that it would collapse down if I needed to take it out, because lifting all of that by myself in one lot was probably not going to happen, and also so the underneath was accessible to get at storage boxes and the battery.
 At the boot end we have an end piece (architrave offcut) and the inset edge is large enough to put another piece of wood on which makes it almost up to the height of the top of the structure.
 On top of that is a skirting board offcut.
 That attaches to the passenger side piece by sliding in to an angle bracket.
 On its end is another angle bracket which the right side piece slots in to.
 Four crosspieces rest on top of the passenger side with the offcuts of the crosspieces attached underneath to stop the top moving forwards or backwards or towards the middle of the car and have a hinge on the other side.
 A skirting board offcut sits where these join, attached to the crosspieces with an angle bracket.

 Is it perfect?
-No. But most attachments are out of sight and I’ve only bought things I absolutely had to, and I’ve done it all myself so I’m pretty happy with it 🙂 It works well when away too – once the top of the frame is tied up that gives privacy on that side then the boxes can be moved round and the back space is large enough to sit in and have a wash if needed.
+No. But most attachments are out of sight and I’ve only bought things I absolutely had to, and I’ve done it all myself so I’m pretty happy with it 🙂 It works fairly well when away too – once the top of the frame is tied up (it’s faffy to do that because it’s heavy and the bedding needs moving) that gives privacy on that side then the boxes can be moved round and the back space is large enough to sit in and have a wash if needed.

 A great suggestion for a sink came from a Land Rover budget conversion blog.
 I already have a 15l water carrier that can be used as a source, possibly with a hand pump tap, and it can drain in to an old water carrier which can be emptied when needed but I’m currently failing to see how I can set this up.
 Two of those should enable me to take enough water from home (I have a water filter there…) for a few weeks away.
 With the fridge in position the ‘boot space’ is completely full so I currently have a box just behind the footwell with kitchen things in so that it’s accessible from inside and out, the top can be used as a flat surface and conveniently is the right size for a cat cushion, and there’s a very small area just over 1′ square between it and the fridge for feet or other things.
 There are essential items in the side of this space – a bin and emergency toilet/ somewhere to put cat poo.
 The footwell is hopefully going to be left empty as a relatively easy route out of the car.
 Obviously a box could go on top of the first one, and also on top of the fridge if I needed larger loads of food for a bigger trip.
 The blue ‘thing’ is a hanging camp organiser I made when I was a teenager – similar items to buy are £75!